lmapii/run-clang-format/readme.md

 }
 ```

-Here this tool may seem to be of limited use, since files will rarely be left unformatted.
-However, it helps to have a tool in place that formats all files on request, e.g., in the CI or on pull-requests.
+Here this tool may seem to be of limited use since files will rarely be left unformatted.
+However, it helps to have a tool in place that formats all files on request, e.g., in the CI or on pull requests.

 ## A style file exists but is placed stored outside the root folder